ccomrade/c1-launcher/README.md

 ### How can I play Crysis multiplayer?

 The official multiplayer no longer works due to [GameSpy shutdown](https://en.wikipedia.org/wiki/GameSpy#Shutdown).
-However, there is [CryMP Network](https://crymp.net) community providing their own multiplayer services.
+However, there is [CryMP](https://crymp.org) community providing their own multiplayer services.

 For Crysis Wars take a look [here](https://crysiswarsmp.com) or [here](https://cryserv.de).